Updated December 10, 2025

 Noise Phobias

 Loud noises, such as thunderstorms or fireworks, can trigger severe anxiety in many dogs.
 Some pups might become fearful or even panic during these events.
+This may cause them to hide or even run away in an effort to escape.

 General Anxiety or Situational Anxiety